riordan/oic_scrape/README.md

 $ poetry install
 ```

-## Contributing Data Sources and Scrapers
+## Contact
-If you represent an organization that would like to contribute your funding or tooling data to the Catalogue, please get in touch with "Invest in Open Infrastructure <info@investinopen.org>".
-To work with this data, please use the catalogue itself.
+If you have questions or feedback, please get in touch with "Invest in Open Infrastructure <info@investinopen.org>".

-If you would like to help with the effort, please begin by reading the [CONTRIBUTING.md](CONTRIBUTING.md) file, which should provide a reasonable overview of the project documentation.